Sing with All the Saints in Glory

 When our son was born, I vividly recall looking through the window of the hospital nursery at the incubator in which that tiny baby lay.
 There he was, at my first sight of him.
 “He’s an extension of me,” I thought, “a part of me that’s now independent of me.”
 I had feelings at the time that I cannot put on paper.
 Even if I tried, there are no words that can capture the moment.

-Elie Wiesel (1828-2016), as a teen-aged Jewish boy, was taken with his family to a Nazi concentration camp.
+Elie Wiesel (1828-2016), as a teenage Jewish boy, was taken with his family to a Nazi concentration camp.
 The horrors they experienced there are also beyond words.
 Wiesel tried.
 He wrote a book, in its English edition called simply Night.
 In it the author vents one long, anguished cry of hopeless despair so heart-wrenching it’s difficult to read.
 There’s no question the deep, soul-shredding inner pain of those years–pain he suffered to his dying day–is beyond any vocabulary on earth.

 When our shock at some terrible experience overpowers us, or we make a discovery that’s overwhelming, or our gratitude for some gift is such that we can’t find words to express appreciation, or we have a transcendent spiritual experience, these things all can be beyond words.